cr27/Neurological-Mindfile/README.md

 RStudio

+* RStudio is useful for converting non csv files into csv files

 Microsoft Excel

-* Use Excel to create .csv files for sqlizer
+* Use Excel to edit/maintain .csv files for sqlizer

 http://sqlizer.io/

-*Use sqlizer to convert .csv files into MySQL scripts for PostgreSQL
+* Use sqlizer to convert .csv files into MySQL scripts for PostgreSQL

-Netbeans IDE 8.2

 Amazon RDS for PostgreSQL

+*

 PgAdmin4

+*

+Netbeans IDE 8.2

+*